 Over the next few months from the start of autumn throughout winter and into the summer- I read, videoed, drew and painted there in all weathers and in the day and night.
 Not least to say I got rather attached to this piece of concrete in the middle of nowhere I went back more recently to conduct afew more studies- https://tomvoyce.wordpress.com/current-work/sketchbook-studies-ll-the-journey-in-transit/

 Dovey Junction continues to aid my development and helped considerably my awareness and response to a location.
-This experience is now being used for my next project ‘In Transit’ which involves as a matter of fact- a railway journey.
+This experience was later influencial for much of my work work on travel and place- in particular my MA in 2012-2014.